 Lastly, the same forensic analysis can detect access to a cloud-based storage account through the web history report (in combination with other forensic reports showing file access around the same time).
-So even the use of cloud accounts can be detected if a company is willing to retain a forensic examiner to investigate whether the employee improperly accessed and transmitted company material.
+So even the use of cloud accounts can be detested if you are willing to retain a forensic examiner to investigate whether the employee improperly accessed and transmitted company material.